Psycho (1998 film): Legacy

 A number of critics and writers viewed Van Sant's version as an experiment in shot-for-shot remakes.

-Screenwriter Joseph Stefano, who wrote the original script that was carried over to the remake, thought that although she spoke the same lines, Anne Heche portrays Marion Crane as an entirely different character.
+Screenwriter Joseph Stefano, who wrote the original script that was carried over to the remake, thought that although she spoke the same lines, Heche portrays Crane as an entirely different character.

 Even Van Sant later admitted that it was an experiment that proved that no one can really copy a film exactly the same way as the original.
 One favorable take on the film came from an LA Weekly retrospective article published in 2013, in which writer Vern stated that the film was misunderstood as a commercially motivated film when it was in fact an "experiment" and this was the reason for the poor reception.
 Vern concluded that "experiments don't always have to work to be worth doing".

-Although the film's overall reception was less-than-favorable, it did receive a blessing from Hitchcock's daughter Pat, who stated that her father would have been flattered by the remake of his original work.
+Although the film's overall reception was less-than-favorable, it did receive a blessing from Hitchcock's daughter Pat Hitchcock, who stated that her father would have been flattered by the remake of his original work.

-"Psychos"
+Psychos

 On February 24, 2014, a mashup of Alfred Hitchcock and Van Sant's versions of Psycho appeared on Steven Soderbergh's Extension 765 website.
 Retitled Psychos and featuring no explanatory text, the recut appears to be a fan edit of the two films by Soderbergh.
 The opening credits intermingle names from both the 1960 and 1998 versions, and all color has been removed from Van Sant's scenes with the exception of the infamous shower scene.